YinhaoHu/pigeonmq/docs/pigeonmq-design.md

 PiegonMQ is a scalable, reliable and performant messaging system insipired by Apache Pulsar.

+Scaiability is achieved by separating the storage layer from the service layer.
+The storage layer is designed to be horizontally scalable which will automatically share the loads of the overloaded Poras controlled by Broker.
+The service layer is designed to be stateless and horizontally scalable by partitioning the topics and partitions across multiple Brokers.

+Reliability is achieved by using the Leaderless Replication approach in the storage layer.
+PigeonMQ ensures that the successfully produced messages satisfies the Quorum Ack condition and eventually satisfied the Quorum Write condition if the world is happy.

+High performance is achieved by using the multi level cache mechanism, batching and optimized append-only storage system.

 This is a study project of mine to learn how to design and implement a distributed messaging system.
 I try to keep the design simple enough but grasp the core concepts of a distributed messaging system.
+Scailability, reliability and performance are the main goals of the system, but I intentionally ignore the security and maintenance-friendly for operators which are definitely important in a real-world system.

 ## Architecture